 Often, the people you encounter on a long-distance walk have done other long walks.
 And that’s how we heard about The West Highland Way.
 In 2015, when Chris and I were walking the Camino de Santiago, we met a delightful man named Reggie (from Australia, by way of Ireland).
 Reggie told us about The West Highland Way–and how much he enjoyed hiking it.
 He highly recommended it as a future walk.

 That got us thinking.
 And planning.
-And getting in touch with, Kristin, another wonderful friend, from Scotland, who we’d met on the Camino.
-Kristin had also walked the West Highland Way, and she was a great source of information and encouragement.
-A bonus was that we had a chance to visit Kristin and her husband before starting the hike.
-We also took a 10-mile hike with Kristin in the beautiful hill country near Selkirk.
+And getting in touch with, Kirstin, another wonderful friend, from Scotland, who we’d met on the Camino.
+Kirstin had also walked the West Highland Way, and she was a great source of information and encouragement.
+A bonus was that we had a chance to visit Kirstin and her husband before starting the hike.
+We also took a 10-mile hike with Kirstin in the beautiful hill country near Selkirk.

 The West Highland Way is a 96-mile trail that begins in Milngavie, a village north of Glasgow, and ends in Fort William.
 We walked it in eight days.
 Our daily distances ranged from about 9.5 to 15.5 miles.

 Some of the hikers we met were camping.
 They had packs with sleeping bags and tents.
 Campers have several options: they can stay in developed campgrounds along the way, farms where they can pay a small fee to pitch a tent, or wild camp–stay on undeveloped land along the trail.

 We stayed in B&Bs and small hotels along the way, and we had our bags transported so we could carry just our day packs.